WEEE-Open/weeelab/README.md

   `login`  : Sign in to the lab.
   `logout` : Sign out from the lab.
   `show`   : Obtain status informations.
+  `top`    : Show a list of top members.
-  `stats`  : Compute stats for a user or for all users.
+  `stat`   : Compute stats for a user or for all users.

   Available infos:
       `log` : Show log file.
-      `ops` : View a list of operators in lab now.
+    `inlab` : View a list of operators in lab now.

 ## NOTES
 - The file `log.dat` is filled by adding new lines on top.